TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Interaction of validators
 -------------------------

-Now you know the possibilities of how validators are to be registered.
 For an argument of an action, the following validators are
 called:

 * All ``@TYPO3\CMS\Extbase\Annotation\Validate`` annotations of the domain model are evaluated.